smithy-lang/smithy/docs/source-2.0/quickstart.rst

    :ref:`excludeShapesByTag <excludeShapesByTag-transform>`.

 There's plenty more to explore in Smithy.
-The :ref:`Smithy specification <specification>` can teach you everything you need to know about Smithy models. :ref:`Building Smithy Models <building-models>` can teach you more about the build process, including how to use transformations, projections, plugins, and more.
+The :ref:`Smithy specification <smithy-specification>` can teach you everything you need to know about Smithy models. :ref:`Building Smithy Models <building-models>` can teach you more about the build process, including how to use transformations, projections, plugins, and more.
 For more sample build configurations, see the `examples directory`_ of the Smithy Gradle plugin